With the Timeline panel active, right click the track and select Add Track from the drop-down list. The Add Tracks dialog box opens.

-Choose File > New > Sequence, or, in the Project panel, click the New Item button and select Sequence.
+Choose File > New > Sequence, or, in the Project panel, click New Item and select Sequence.

 If you create a custom sequence with Custom settings (accessed in the Editing Mode drop-down list), you do not have to select a preset before clicking the Settings tab.

-Modify the Settings, Tracks or, VR Video tabs to meet the needs of your project.
+Modify the Settings, Tracks, or VR Video tabs according to your requirements.

 Name the preset and add a description.